 Bob Leonard has more than 30 years legal experience.
 He is extremely qualified and knowledgeable with respect to guardianship issues.
 Bob served on the Board of Guardianship Services, Inc. of Fort Worth as a Board member and as President for the full term of service allowed.
 Prior to that, he was the Capital Chairman for Texas Hospice.
 He practices Family Law and Probate Law.
 He is a highly respected guardianship attorney in Tarrant and Parker Counties.

 Who Needs a Guardian?

-Guardianship becomes necessary when an individual becomes incapacitated through age or medical or mental disability.
+Hiring a guardianship attorney becomes necessary when an individual becomes incapacitated through age or medical or mental disability.
 Guardianship is also essential when a disabled minor becomes an adult (turns 18 years of age).

 In some cases, due to an accident or sudden illness or injury a person becomes immediately incapacitated or incapable of caring for himself or herself.
 In other cases, there is a slow decline in abilities leading to incapacity.
 A guardian must be appointed to care for this person.

 In the case of a disabled child who is turning 18, as an adult, there must be a court proceeding to determine incapacity and to appoint a guardian — usually the parents or current caregiver.
 Without the guardianship, the parent or caregiver will no longer be able to work with doctors, educators, government entities or other services on behalf of the now-adult child.
 Without court appointed guardianship, they can no longer maintain the care and services for their child.

 The Texas Estates Code dictates and prioritizes persons who are eligible to become guardians.
 The ward’s spouse is entitled to be the guardian before any other individual.
 If there is no spouse or if the spouse declines or is unable to serve, then the next of kin is the next eligible individual to serve as guardian.
 If more than one person is entitled to serve in the same degree of kinship, the court appoints the best qualified person.